nanochess/RayTracer/README.md

 ## Acknowledgments

 Thanks to Peter Ferrie for helping me to save 23 bytes (my original program was 506 bytes, now it is 483 bytes).

+Thanks to birdie-github for contributing the animated GIF of the ray tracer.

 ## More on this?